tenancy/docs/docs/tenancy/1.x/tutorial-multi-database.md

 $event->useConnection('mysql', $event->defaults($event->tenant))
 ```

-What this code will do is quiet simple:
+What this code will do is quite simple:
 - It will use the `mysql` configuration provided in the `config/database.php` of your application.
 - It will use the `tenant_key` for a database name and database username
 - It will use some information on the tenant for generating a secret password